 Regulations, policies, flexibility, data sharing and commercial vested interests need to be dealt with.

 Despite all these challenges, making Maas work is essential if we are to boost rail as the default travel option.
-We can’t afford not to get this right.
+We can’t afford to not get this right.

 How CGA can help